TheFireKahuna/equalizerAPO64/README.md

 Method 2 (no Reboot)
 1. You will need standard Equalizer APO 1.2.1 installed on your system.
 2. Launch Task Manager, go to Services, right-click stop the Windows Audio (Audiosrv) and Windows Audio Endpoint Builder (AudioEndpointBuilder) services.
 4. Unpack the [attached zip archive](https://github.com/TheFireKahuna/equalizerAPO64/releases/) into the Equalizer APO installation folder.
 Replace EqualizerAPO.dll.
-Please backup the original file before doing this.
+Consider backing up the original directory before doing this, otherwise you will need to reinstall EqualizerAPO to remove this.
 5. Right-click start the two audio services.
 This will load the modified 64-bit audio processing engine.
 - Note, either way I still recommend installing your APO with the settings in Method 1 if your running Windows 10, as otherwise distortion can occur.

 ## Uninstallation

-1. Disable Equalzier APO for all audio devices.
-2. Reboot your computer.
-3. Replace the EqualizerAPO.dll with the original backup you created when installing 64-bit version.
-4. Re-enable Equalizer APO and reboot.

-Alternatively, reinstall EqualizerAPO.
+1. Reinstall EqualizerAPO or restore a backup of the installation folder.